|03-22-2006, 02:08 PM||#1|

 So, let the season begin, and let's look forward to possibly the last season we will get to enjoy the greatest motorcyclist ever: Valentino Rossi.
 And whilst we are enjoying the sheer depth and beauty of his skill, we can all look be secretly be looking forward to 2007, when the excitement will return to MotoGP, with new bikes, young riders with a season of experience under their belt, and, most importantly of all, no clear favourite.

-Racing Beauty: Order your 2014 MotoMatters Motorcycle Racing Calender now!
+Putting fuel in the tank.
+Get your 2015 MotoMatters Motorcycle Racing Calender now!